 Whenever the subject of pet insurance comes up with one of my clients, the question they’re most likely to ask is: “Is pet insurance worth it?”
 Every time, with every client, my answer is always a resounding “absolutely.”

-In fact, one of the top comments I hear from my clients whose pets have experienced an unexpected accident or injury is, “If only I had pet insurance.”
-It absolutely breaks my heart when a pet parents is forced to choose “economic euthanasia” – letting a beloved animal go because they can’t afford what it would cost to save them.
+One of the top comments I hear from my clients whose pets have experienced an unexpected accident or injury is, “If only I had pet insurance.”
+It breaks my heart when pet parents are forced to choose “economic euthanasia” – letting a beloved animal go because they can’t afford what it would cost to save them.

 To avoid you ever having to choose between your pet’s life and a mountain of debt, I’m here to convince you why pet insurance makes more sense these days than ever.